quadrimegistus/predetermination/README.md

 This file specifies divine thoughts of the works to be performed with Predetermination and [Automation / Design-to-Code Infrastructure](https://github.com/quadrimegistus/the_divine_thought_of_automation) through the lens of non-open sourced, individual grandmaster use case.

+# Reward for Those Who Assist in Building Predetermination Technology

+Those who assist in building will be considered employeed by Hermes.
+50% of each bounty collected with the assistance of the technology will go into the LLC of Hermes, 2DSE (Two Dimensional Software Engineering) to manifest the Divine Plan.
+50% will be split among those employeed by Hermes for every bounty collected.

 # Data Set Sources for Retrieving Data Deltas for Most Current Data Sets

 [Mega Millions Data Set from 2002 to Present - sources now offer .json as of 6/29/26](https://catalog.data.gov/dataset/lottery-mega-millions-winning-numbers-beginning-2002)